 Getting there is half the fun.
 If you’re traveling with a companion, you’ll get to know your co-pilot in a new way with all of the long on-the-road conversations and bonding over new sights.
 If you’re traveling solo, you’ll likely learn a lot about yourself and have plenty of time to jam to your favorite playlists en route.
-At any rate, you’ll see areas California and its hidden gems that you would never see through a plane window.
+At any rate, you’ll see areas of California and its hidden gems that you would never see through a plane window.

 6) What are some must-see attractions in California?

 Lake Tahoe and San Francisco are great, as they are places that have a lot of top attractions in them already.
 Lake Tahoe is even a lot of fun during the winter season, and boasts some great snow activities!
-San Francisco is glorious in the spring and summer, but is also still fun to see in the winter when the crowds are lighter.
+San Francisco is glorious in the spring and summer but is also still fun to see in the winter when the crowds are lighter.

 The Redwood Forest is a sight to see, and will leave you in awe of nature’s beauty.
 Another fun attraction is Tijuana in Mexico, just south of the border near San Diego.
-It can be a bit dicey off the beaten tourist path, but is certainly a fun and exciting experience if you take basic precautions.
+It can be a bit dicey off the beaten tourist path but is certainly a fun and exciting experience if you take basic precautions.

 Amusement and theme parks like Sea World, Disneyland, and Legoland are certainly winners for family activities!
 They can be more on the spendy side, though, so be sure to budget accordingly.
-If you’re in LA, there is a little known place that has recently opened up called The Scenario Studio where you can do world class photoshoots on impressive sets with just your cellphone camera.
+If you’re in LA, there is a little-known place that has recently opened up called The Scenario Studio where you can do world-class photoshoots on impressive sets with just your cellphone camera.
 Check out their website to see what I mean!